 The Community Health Systems Stock Ownership Guidelines align the interests of its directors and executive officers with the interests of stockholders and promote the Company's commitment to sound corporate governance.
-The guidelines apply to the Company's non-management directors and the following officers, in the indicated multiples of either an officer's base salary or a non-management director's annual cash stipends, as applicable, at the time the participant becomes subject to the guidelines:
+The guidelines apply to the Company's non-management directors and the following officers, in the indicated multiples of either an officer's base salary or a non-management director's annual cash stipend, as applicable, at the time the participant becomes subject to the guidelines:

-Position with the Company Value of Common Stock Required Chairman/Chief Executive Officer 5.0x Members of the Board of Directors (including executives) 5.0x Officers Named in the Proxy Statement and Executive Vice Presidents 3.0x Other Officers above Vice President 1.5x Vice Presidents 1.0x
+Position with the Company Value of Common Stock Required Executive Chairman of the Board/Chief Executive Officer 5.0x Members of the Board of Directors (including executives) 5.0x Officers Named in the Proxy Statement and Executive Vice Presidents 3.0x Other Officers above Vice President 1.5x Vice Presidents 1.0x

 Company officers and directors subject to these guidelines are expected to achieve their respective ownership levels within five (5) years of becoming subject to the guidelines (and an additional five (5) years in the event of a promotion to a higher guideline).
 Once achieved, ownership of the guideline amount must be maintained for as long as the individual is subject to these Stock Ownership Guidelines.
 Until such time as a Company officer or director satisfies the Stock Ownership Guidelines, that individual will also be required to hold, for at least one year, 100% of the shares received upon the exercise of stock options and upon the vesting of full value stock awards, including but not limited to restricted stock awards and restricted stock units, in each case net of those shares required to pay the exercise price and any taxes due upon exercise or vesting.
+As of December 31, 2020, all of our named executive officers met their respective ownership level requirements.